basilicom/pimcore-data-quality-bundle/README.md

       * if you want one field to be double the weight, set to 2
       * set a Group name if you want, or it will be just one group
       ![](documentation/data-quality-rules.jpg)
+   * Localized fields: The condition current applies to ALL configured Pimcore system languages (the condition for a field is only valid, if it is valid in all languages) - this should be made configurable via configuration parameters in the future.

 4. Add the new field type ``Data Quality`` from the Layout Components to the chosen object class
    * it works like a panel so use it where ever you like